 Unfortunately, many of the solutions for low water pressure in the house are beyond the skills of the average homeowner.
-Horizon Services has decades of experience with plumbing repair with more trucks and more technicians serving our area.
+The licensed plumbers at Horizon have decades of experience with plumbing repair with more trucks innovative equipment.

-One way to arrive at a peaceful settlement is to determine your home’s water pressure in a definitive measurable way.
+One way to arrive at a peaceful settlement is to determine the water pressure in your home in a definitive measurable way.
 Thus, having periodic water pressure readings is always a good idea.

 A water pressure reading will tell you exactly how forceful your water is in PSI (pounds per square inch).
-Normal water pressure is generally between 40 and 60 PSI; most homeowners prefer something right in the middle around 50 PSI.
-Once you measure your home’s water pressure, you can adjust it to a setting that is ideal for all family members and household uses.
+Normal water pressure is generally between 40 and 60 PSI.
+Most homeowners prefer something right in the middle around 50 PSI.
+Once you measure the water pressure in your house, you can adjust it to a setting that is ideal for all family members and household uses.

 Water pressure readings are a great way to monitor the health of your plumbing system.
 Sudden changes in water pressure could be a sign of a serious plumbing problem.
 Decreases in water pressure and flow could indicate a serious blockage somewhere in your piping.
-And surges in water pressure intensity are not normal and could put undue stress on pipes, fixtures and appliances (such as your washing machine and dishwasher).
-Too much pressure can also wear down washers, cause faucets to drips and leaks, as well as make toilets run constantly
+In addition, surges in water pressure intensity are not normal and could put undue stress on pipes, fixtures and appliances (such as your washing machine and dishwasher).
+Too much pressure can also wear down washers, cause faucets to drip and leak, as well as make toilets run constantly

 Don’t Have Time to Install and Use a Water Pressure Gauge?
 Try the Multi-Flow Test!

 Here’s a simple low-tech way to see if your home has or doesn’t have adequate water pressure.
-Run a washing machine or dishwasher; then turn on a couple of sinks in the house, as well as the shower and other plumbing fixtures.
+Run a washing machine or dishwasher, then turn on a couple of sinks in the house.
+In addition, turn on your shower and other plumbing fixtures.
 If water doesn’t flow strongly out of any of these faucets and fixtures, or flows fine on one floor but not on another, you probably should increase your water pressure.